sanazv/CarND-Vehicle-Detection/writeup.md

 As it can be seen both training and testing datasets are pretty much balanced between the two classes.

 ## Classification Model
 The next step is training the classification model.
-I use a linear SVM model as discussed in the lectures.
+I use sklearn's linear SVM model ```SVM()```as discussed in the lectures.
 The number of training samples are 14208.
 The prediction accuary on the test dataset (3552) is 99.2%.
 I have played with the elements of feature vector to improve the model performace.
 By including all channels rather than just one and changing color space I improved the accuracy on the test sample from 94% to 99%.
 The length of the feature vector nearly triples and the predictions take longer to process, however the accuracy gain is very valuable at this stage, given that the goal is to control the number of false positive detections.

 ## Windowed Search

 I choose a different size window for different regions of the image, since cars in the distance appear to be smaller, so smaller search windows are only applied to distant regions and larger windows to regions closer to the driver.
 The 5 window sizes I chose are: 70, 120, 150, 180, 240 pixels per side, and the region of the image they are applied in y are [410, 480],[400, 520],[400, 550],[380,550],[400,640] respectively.